• Skip to primary navigation

 #4.
 Saint Louis University

-Saint Louis University is another school on our list of best forensic colleges to get the best of your stay.
+Saint Louis University is another school on our list of the best forensic colleges to get the best of your stay.

 At Saint Louis University, you can be confident that you’re getting a world-class education.
 The Forensic Science Laboratory at Saint Louis is a 1,000-square-foot teaching and research lab with the latest hardware, software, and safety equipment, as well as materials used in the application of forensic anthropological techniques.